sprin/pg-discuss/docs/extensions_and_drivers.rst

 ----------------

  - validate_comment: validate comment, possibly mutating into valid form.
+   Receives an `action` parameter which is either `create` or `edit`.
  - on_pre_comment_insert: modify the comment before inserting into the database.
  - on_post_comment_insert: perform some action with the result of a comment insert.
  - on_pre_comment_update: modify the commment before updating in the database.
  - on_post_comment_update: perform some action with the result of a comment update.
- - on_pre_comment_fetch: return a filter clause to be appended to the select statement used to fetch comment.
+ - add_comment_filter_predicate: return an SQLAlchemy filter predicate to be appended to the select statement used to fetch comment.
- - on_comment_pre_serialize: add fields to the "client comment" object to be serialized.
+ - on_pre_comment_serialize: add fields to the "client comment" object to be serialized.
- - on_thread_pre_serialize: add fields to the "client thread" object to be serialized.
+ - on_pre_thread_serialize: add fields to the "client thread" object to be serialized.
- - on_comment_collection_preserialize: add or modify the comment collection object, whose JSON representation is the response to a fetch.
  - on_new_comment_response: modify the response returned from the new comment view, with the "raw comment" and "client comment" in the context.